Anna Nicole Smith Died 10 Years Ago Today

 Ten years ago today, Anna Nicole Smith died at the age of 39.

-The former playboy model was found dead in a Florida hotel room after overdosing on prescription pills according to the Miami Herald.
-Anna Nicole Smith left behind a five-month-old daughter and a paternity question hanging in the air.
+The former Playboy model was found dead in a Florida hotel room after overdosing on prescription pills, according to the Miami Herald.
+Anna Nicole Smith left behind a 5-month-old daughter and a paternity question hanging in the air.

-The name on Dannielynn’s birth certificate was Howard Stern, Nicole’s agent, attorney and domestic partner.
+The name on Dannielynn’s birth certificate was Howard K. Stern, Nicole’s agent, attorney, and domestic partner.
 However, days before the actress passed, Larry Birkhead sued for a paternity test.
 A judge endorsed the move and ordered Smith to undergo a DNA test to confirm if he was actually the father.
-It turned out that Birkhead, was Dannielynn’s real father.
+It turned out that Birkhead was Dannielynn’s real father.
 The celebrity photographer has full custody of his 10-year-old daughter.
-The pair both live in Kentucky.
+The pair live in Kentucky.

 Playboy model.
 Billionaire widow.
 Reality TV star.
 Anna Nicole Smith died a decade ago https://t.co/TfeNcGmsuz